 - Patients capable of understanding the purposes and risks of the clinical trial, who have given written informed consent and agree to comply with the clinical trial requirements/visit schedules, and who are capable of aerosol inhalation.
 Patients must consent to retrieve prespecified data from the historic medical record (e.g., information related to the transplant surgery; spirometry data; medication use).

 - .
 Women of childbearing potential must have a negative serum or urine pregnancy test within 7 days prior to randomization and must agree to use one of the methods of contraception listed in Appendix II of the protocol through their End of Study Visit.

 You CAN'T join if...

 - Patients with confirmed other causes for loss of lung function, such as acute infection, acute rejection, restrictive allograft syndrome (CLAD - RAS phenotype, see Protocol Specific Definition ), etc.

-- Active bacterial, viral, or fungal infection not successfully resolved at least 4 weeks prior to the Screening Visit.
+- Active acute bacterial, viral, or fungal infection not successfully resolved at least 4 weeks prior to the Screening Visit.
 Patients with chronic infection or colonization who are clinically stable as per judgement of the Investigator are eligible for the study.

 - Mechanical ventilation within 12 weeks prior to Randomization.

 - Patient has baseline resting oxygen saturation of < 89% on room air or use of supplemental oxygen at rest.

 - Known hypersensitivity to L-CsA or to cyclosporine A.

 - Patients with chronic renal failure, defined as serum creatinine > 2.5 mg/dL at screening, or requiring chronic dialysis.

 - .
 Patients with liver disease and serum bilirubin > 3-fold upper limit of normal range or transaminases > 2.5 upper limit of normal range.

 - .
-Patients with a history of malignancy, including post-transplant lymphoproliferative disorder, with the exception of treated, localized basal and squamous cell carcinomas.
+Patients with active malignancy within the previous 2 years, including post-transplant lymphoproliferative disorder, with the exception of treated, localized basal and squamous cell carcinomas.